tani/vim-jetpack/README.md

   use 'junegunn/fzf.vim'
   use {'junegunn/fzf', do = 'call fzf#install()' }
   use {'neoclide/coc.nvim', branch = 'release'}
-  use {'neoclide/coc.nvim', branch = 'master', do = '!yarn install --frozen-lockfile'}
+  use {'neoclide/coc.nvim', branch = 'master', do = 'yarn install --frozen-lockfile'}
   use {'vlime/vlime', rtp = 'vim' }
   use {'dracula/vim', as = 'dracula' }
   use {'tpope/vim-fireplace', for = 'clojure' }